CosmiCloud/Cosmic_OverlayV2/README.md

 # Cosmic_Overlay V2 - OriginTrail v5 Multichain Supported!
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The Cosmic Overlay is a general purpose tool used to streamline the interaction between an OriginTrail node.
-The overlay assumes your container and node configuration are the defaults established by Trace Labs.  <b>Supports V5 Testnet and Mainnet</b>
+The Cosmic Overlay provides a streamlined interface to lower the knoweldge barrier when running on Origintrail Node including automated maintenance tasks, node and staking reports, log notifications, and aws back ups and more.
+The overlay assumes your container and node configuration names are the defaults established by Trace Labs.  <b>Supports V5 Testnet and Mainnet</b>
 <br><br>
 Before running the overlay, please read and follow the requirements and configuration sections.
 <br>